JPRA-Dev/JPRA-Dev/README.md

 ### Hello everyone! 👋

-I am a Junior Wev Developer looking  🔭 for an internship to be able to follow my road to a great Web Developper  💻
+I am a Junior Wev Developer looking &nbsp; 🔭  &nbsp; for an internship to be able to follow my road to a great Web Developper &nbsp; 💻

-💬   Here you have all my info
+💬 &nbsp; Here you have all my info

 ```
 <?PHP

-  $aboutMe = "Currently at BeCode.org in the road to become a Web Developer. 💻
+  $aboutMe = "Currently at BeCode.org in the road to become a Web Developer.
               I am looking for an internship.
               I have a technical mind, I am very creative and a quick learner.";